National History Day

 About National History Day Georgia

 Over the course of the school year, students select a topic related to a yearly theme and develop their projects through extensive primary and secondary source research.
-The NHD theme for 2021 is Communication in History: The Key to Understanding.
+The theme for 2026 is “Revolution, Reaction, Reform in History.”

 Under the guidance of a sponsoring teacher, students choose both their subject matter and a vehicle to present their research within the following categories: documentary, exhibition, paper, performance, or website.
 NHD attracts thousands of participants each year, and competitions occur at the regional, state, and national levels.